Meet the Team

 Tim’s extensive watersports career began with competitive freestyle kayaking in which he competed for Great Britain.
-He is a British Canoeing 5* Leader and is Rescue 3 trained.
 He has paddled on four continents, taken part in numerous remote whitewater expeditions and worked for several years in marketing for leading paddling manufacturer Palm Equipment.

 Kate first tried her hand at SUP in the serene landscape of Nelson lakes, New Zealand.
 A few hikes and long distance bike rides later and she returned to the UK and co-founded SUP Bristol, convinced the sport was the perfect way to introduce more people to the water.

 When not on a board, Kate loves open water swimming and riding bikes.
 Kate was the first female captain of her university canoe club and was the WSA’s first female SUP Instructor Trainer.